WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 1. You may use any Framework and database of your choice.
 2. You may keep a minimal User Interface.
-3. Bonus points if there is a dashboard for every user and each user can update their own profile details.
+3. Bonus if there is statistical information available for the form to the form creator.
-4. Bonus points if the application is deployed.